cebes/cebes-server/docs/sources/index.md

     That means you can deploy your newly trained model in literally a few lines of code.

-If that sounds excited to you, let's check it out by a few examples!
+If that sounds exciting to you, let's check it out by a few examples!

 ## Cebes in 30 seconds